Washing out the mouth with soap: Legal ramifications

-There have been a number of cases of arrests, charges and civil lawsuits arising from the domestic discipline of washing another's mouth out with soap; often arising from the perception of abuse of parental authority by an outside figure.
+There have been a number of cases of arrests, charges, and civil lawsuits arising from the domestic discipline of washing another's mouth out with soap; often arising from the perception of abuse of parental authority by an outside figure.

-In the United States, there is often variance between individual states as well; for example North Carolina specifically instructs its social workers that "washing a child’s mouth out with soap is not considered an extreme measure", but the Florida Department of Children and Families took away a mother's two children permanently after she forced her 8-year-old daughter to chew soap after saying "fuck", leading to an allergic reaction.
+In the United States, there is often variance between individual states as well.
+For example, North Carolina specifically instructs (as of 2012) its social workers that "washing a child's mouth out with soap is not considered an extreme measure", but the Florida Department of Children and Families permanently removed a mother's two children after she forced her 8-year-old daughter to chew soap after saying "fuck", leading to an allergic reaction.